 Glulam is available in both custom and stock sizes.
 Stock beams are manufactured in commonly used dimensions and cut to length when the beam is ordered from a distributor or dealer.
 Typical stock beam widths used in residential construction include: 3-1/8, 3-1/2, 5-1/8, 5-1/2, and 6-3/4 inches.

 For non-residential applications, where long spans, unusually heavy loads, or other circumstances control design, custom members are typically specified.
 Common custom shapes include straight beams, curved beams, pitched and curved beams, radial arches, and tudor arches.

 Glulam beams manufactured by APA members are certified with the APA EWS trademark.
 The mark signifies that the manufacturer is committed to a rigorous program of quality verification and testing and that products are manufactured in conformance with ANSI Standard A190.1-2012, Standard for Wood Products—Structural Glued Laminated Timber.
 The APA EWS trademark is recognized by all major model building codes.

-The Glulam Product Guide describes APA EWS trademarked glulam, addresses important design considerations, and includes a specification guide.
+The Glulam Product Guide, Form X440, describes APA EWS trademarked glulam, addresses important design considerations, and includes a specification guide.
 It also highlights some of the many applications where glulam is used in construction.